-Brand momentum is a measure of the quality of the brand and how good they are at out-growing its competitors.
+Brand momentum is a measure of the brand’s quality and how good it is at out-growing its competitors.
 Think of it as the public perception of an up-and-coming and trustworthy brand that’s seemingly everywhere all at once.

-This reminds me of Pat Flynn’s “Be Everywhere” strategy that he coined back in 2011.
+This reminds me of Pat Flynn’s “Be Everywhere” strategy back in 2011.
 Here’s episode 28 of the Smart Passive Income podcast talking about it.

 Brands with momentum typically have higher sales than their competitors.
 This is common with Direct-To-Consumer (DTC) brands like AllBirds, Graza, and HopLark (all products I’ve bought thanks to their work on Instagram).